-Within an hour after a diverce had been granted her by Judge Hall, Mrs. Caroline Nielson called at the count clork's office shortly after 11 o'clock this morning, accompanied by a man and applied for a marraige ficense.
-Her application for a license was denied by application for a license was denied by Deputy Clerk Eldredge, who informed the woman that she would at least have to walt until the decree had been sub-mitted to the court and signed.
-Mrs. Nielson was granted a divarce from Niels C. Nielson shortly after 19 o'clock by Judge Hall on the ground of crueity.
+Within an hour after a divorce had been granted her by Judge Hall, Mrs. Caroline Nielson called at the county clerk's office shortly after 11 o'clock this morning, accompanied by a man, and applied for a marraige license.
+Her application for a license was denied by Deputy Clerk Eldredge, who informed the woman that she would at least have to wait until the decree had been sub-mitted to the court and signed.
+Mrs. Nielson was granted a divorce from Niels C. Nielson shortly after 10 o'clock by Judge Hall on the ground of crueity.
 Her attorney was instructed to draw up and submit to the court for signature the findings of fact, conclusions of law and decree.
 This had not yet been done, but the woman supposed that she could get another license to wed without waiting for the decree to be signed by the court.
-She discovered her mistake, how-ever, when she applied at the clerk's of-tice for the license.
+She discovered her mistake, how-ever, when she applied at the clerk's of-fice for the license. application for a license was denied by